rachel-johnson/fail-log/Module 1 - Fail Log.md

 + I completed exercises 1-3 as outlined in the [workbook](http://workbook.craftingdigitalhistory.ca/module-1/Exercises/).
 + I learned about markdown syntax with dillinger.io
 + I learned how to use the command line in DHBox, in order to install pandoc and create files.
-+ I completed half of exercise 4 to learn how to use git to create a new branch in the command line, create a repository, push, and clone between git and Github.
++ I completed exercise 4 to learn how to use git to create a new branch in the command line, create a repository, push, pull, and clone between git and Github.
-+ recorded some of my work in "command line- excerpt from today"
++ I recorded some of my work in "command line- excerpt from today".

 Issues:
 + In completing exercise 1 and uploading it to Github, the second image would not display.
 It shows a image box with the words "alt text", which when you select it says "*content length exceeded*".
 I tried adding smaller sized images, but they wouldn't show up either.